whistlegraph/aesthetic-computer/README.txt

 - [x] decide on command names
 - [x] make the encode bot
   - [x] add gpt3-tokenizer library

+*plot* (new launch fonts)
+  - [] Make the UI responsive based on grid and scale and window size.
+    - [] Print the resolution and the output number in the corner.
+  - [] Set up preview / more UI so that new fonts can be produced.
+    - [] Gamify it?
+  - [] Allow the creation of a custom font using the current glyph set.
+  - [] Allow color.
+  - [] Design a multi-line prompt / poster design tool.
+    - [] Rainbow stripes of different colors delineated horizontally kind of like a pastel stenograph pad.
+  + Done
+  - [x] Fix `resize` call in plot.
+  - [x] Is `scale` working?

 *** sfx ***
   - [] Fix and test `sfx` on iOS.